-IV.
-TESTBED
+4. TESTBED

-To carry out the studies described in this paper, we developed a simple testbed centered around a Google Galaxy Nexus Android phone.
+To carry out the studies described in this paper, we developed a simple testbed centered around a Google

+Galaxy Nexus Android phone.
 The purpose of the testbed is to enable instantaneous power measurement of the phone while allowing the phone to be used either directly by a user or in an automated fashion, following a script.
 The phone is used on battery power in all cases.
 The phone is configured to use the JSSlow proxy, which is also part of the testbed.
-The phone is connected to a power measurement device.
+Figure 2 shows the appearance of the part of the testbed seen by the user.
+The box under the phone is a current clamp.
 The phone uses a WiFi for connectivity, attaching to an access point under our direct control.

-A. Power measurement
+4.1 Power measurement